 What Are Common Causes of Facial Injuries?

 Facial injuries happen due to a sudden impact in the facial area.
-Indeed, the bones of the face are some of the most commonly fractured in the entire body.
+In fact, facial trauma to the bones of the face is surprisingly common.

-The major bones in the face are the forehead (your frontal bone), cheekbones (known as zygomas), the eye sockets, or orbital bones, the two jawbones.
+The primary bones in the face are the forehead (your frontal bone), orbital bones, cheekbones, eye sockets, and the jaw.
 Your two jawbones consist of the upper jaw (maxillary) and lower jaw (mandible).
-Because of the way they jet out from your face, jawbones are especially susceptible to facial injury, especially in face forward falls.
+Because of their position on your face, jawbones are especially susceptible to facial injury, especially for people who fall on their face or crash headfirst into something.

 Here are the most common causes of facial injury: